-I orginally trained as a professional embroiderer at the Royal School of Needlework and then gained a degree in Archaeology at the University of Newcastle-upon-Tyne.
+I orginially trained as a professional embroiderer at the Royal School of Needlework and then gained a degree in Archaeology at the University of Newcastle-upon-Tyne.
 Afterwards I trained as a teacher and spent ten years as a classroom teacher and head of the Design Technology Department at a school for young people aged 11-19 who have special educational needs.
 Part way through the ten years I started my PhD, 'Embroidery and its context in the British Isles and Ireland during the early medieval period (AD 450-1100)', at the University of Manchester, which I left teaching to complete.
-At the moment I am writing up my PhD thesis for publication and working on a re-creation of the early medieval maniple discovered in the tomb of St Cuthbert, Durham, UK.
-This project is being funded by a Janet Arnold Grant from the Society of Antiquaries, London.
-I also give talks to academic and general interest audiences and I write articles for acadamic and mo re popular publications and websites.
-I am interested in exploring how embroidery was created, particularly during the early medieval period, the tools and workers, and embroidery's place and meaning within society.
+I have published in a number of edited volumes.
+My first book, 'The Lost Art of the Anglo-Saxon World: the sacred and secular power of embroidery', was published in Oxbow Books Ancient Textiles Series in September 2019.

 At the moment I'm working on a re-creation of the early medieval maniple discovered in the tomb of St Cuthbert, Durham, UK.
 This project is being funded by a Janet Arnold Grant from the Society of Antiquaries, London.
 I am also working on an edited volume exploring how textile archaeologists, scholars, curators, makers and reenactors can work together to forward the study of archaeological textiles.
 I am also a consultant for a number of museums and historical projects, and undertake archaeological analysis.